Nitecon/logarithmic/README.md

   - Configure port (default: 3000)
 - **Theme Colors**: Customize error, warning, verbose, and default colors (coming soon)

+### Window Recovery (F3 Hotkey)

+**Problem**: Undocked your laptop or disconnected a monitor?
+Windows stuck on a disconnected display?

+**Solution**: Press **F3** on the main window to instantly relocate all windows to your mouse cursor!

+**How it works**:
+1. Move your mouse to where you want your windows
+2. Press **F3** on the main window
+3. All windows (main + log viewers + groups) cascade from your cursor position
+4. Rearrange them as needed on your current monitor setup

+This feature is a lifesaver for laptop users who frequently dock/undock or switch between monitor configurations.

 ### Keyboard Shortcuts

 - **Enter**: Add log file from input box
 - **Double-Click**: Open log viewer or group window
+- **F3**: Move all windows to cursor position (essential for multi-monitor setups!)
 - **Scroll Up**: Exit live mode (shows Go Live button)
 - **Scroll to Bottom**: Re-enter live mode automatically